 In addition, it is planned to introduce e-reporting, i.e. providing tax authorities with additional data in the case of international B2B transactions and transactions between enterprises and end consumers, along with the transmission of transaction payment data.

-France has been gradually implementing the e-invoicing mandate, starting with the B2G requirement for companies to send electronic invoices to the public sector since 2020.
-A phased transition to mandatory B2B e-invoicing is also planned, which will cover companies of all sizes successively.
+France is gradually implementing electronic invoicing, starting with the B2G e-invoicing obligation that came into force in 2020 and the requirement for companies to send invoices to the public sector in electronic form.
+A gradual transition to mandatory B2B e-invoicing is also planned, which will gradually cover enterprises of all sizes.

-On July 28, 2023, the French government announced a delay in the implementation of mandatory B2B e-invoicing and e-reporting.
-The implementation, previously planned for July 1, 2024, will be postponed, and the date of the postponement will be determined as part of the work on the adoption of the Finance Act for 2024.
+On July 28, 2023, the French government announced a delay in implementing mandatory B2B e-invoicing and e-reporting, originally planned for July 1, 2024.

-Comarch regularly participates in all workshops devoted to legislative changes in the field of e-invoicing in France in order to be up to date with all plans.
-Comarch has also joined the national Forum of e-Invoicing in France to be one of the best-informed providers.
-In addition, Comarch proceeds to the PDP certification process to ensure that our solutions are ready for implementation when the clearance model becomes mandatory.
+Comarch regularly participates in all workshops devoted to legislative changes in e-invoicing in France to be up to date with all plans.
+Comarch has also joined the National Forum of e-Invoicing in France to be one of the best-informed providers.

-As a registered platform, Comarch will be responsible for transferring the invoice in a dematerialized format from the supplier to the customer.
-It will extract specific data from these invoices and provide them to the tax authority (e.g. supplier and recipient identification, transaction amount excluding VAT, VAT amount due, etc.).
-Acting as an intermediary between the supplier and the customer, Comarch will convert the supplier's invoice format into a format that suits his customer.
-This will be carried out under conditions that will ensure, in particular, the integrity, authenticity and completeness of the data.
+Comarch transfers the invoice as a registered platform in a dematerialized format from the supplier directly to the customer.
+At the same time, it will extract specific data from these invoices and provide them to the tax authority (e.g., supplier and recipient identification, transaction amount excluding VAT, VAT amount due, etc.).
+Acting as an intermediary between the supplier and the customer, Comarch will be able to convert the supplier's invoice format into a format that suits his customer.
+This will be carried out under conditions that will ensure, in particular, the data's integrity, authenticity, and completeness.

 Issuing, sending and receiving electronic invoices in France will be carried out by: